RaghavaYerubandi/Deploy_Kubeadm/Probes/readme.md

 # Probes in K8s
-- Probes are used to check the health of containers running in a pod.
+- Probes are used to check the health of the containers running in a POD.
-- They ensure that the applications are running smoothly and can automatically restart the pod, if it fails.
+- They ensure that the applications are running smoothly and can automatically restart the POD, if it fails.

 **Types of Probes**
 - Liveness Probe